unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-in-web-applications.md

 ---
 title: Resolving Domains in Web Applications
-description: This page describes how to use UD Resolution to resolve blockchain domains in web applications.
+description: This page describes how to use UD Resolution to resolve NFT domains in web applications.
 It assumes the reader has a basic understanding of UD Resolution.
 ---

 # Resolving Domains in Web Applications

-Resolution is a library for interacting with blockchain domain names.
+Resolution is a library for interacting with NFT domain names.
 It can be used to retrieve [payment addresses](../crypto-payments/index.md), IPFS hashes for [decentralized websites](../d-websites/index.md), and GunDB usernames for [decentralized chat](https://unstoppabledomains.com/chat).

 Resolution is built and maintained by Unstoppable Domains and supports decentralized domains across two main zones: